Deutsche Grammophon: 125 years Special Gala Concert (2023)

 A suite from “Far and Away” came next with its jaunty Irish sounds and spirit.
 It was an excellent performance that was well received by the audience.

 Then came “ET,” the music many people had been waiting for.
 Starting with the piccolo solo in “Three million light years from home,” the audience was immediately spellbound by this masterwork of composition.
 It was then that I heard a familiar but unexpected sound… the pipe organ!
 I then turned to the huge pipe organ not far from me and I saw a young organist play the mysterious opening lines to this incredible piece.
-I most certainly had the feels (as young people would say!), and was left fixed on the pipe organ parts for the remainder of the piece.
+I most definitely had the feels and was left fixed on the pipe organ parts for the remainder of the piece.

 Stunning is the only word that can be used to describe the night’s performance of “Stargazers.”
 What an incredibly moving, incredibly perfect piece.
 The delicate harp, the sweet caress of the strings, the yearning flute… it was gorgeously dream-like.
 The audience was dead quiet during the entire piece – in fact, it felt like we were all holding our breath, hanging on to every phrase and every gesture from the orchestra, not wanting to spoil the mood, the magic.
 When the final notes played in to silence, the audience remained quiet for what seemed like minutes, but was in reality only a few seconds.
 We then collectively wiped a tear (or two), cleared our throats, and got ready for the next assault on our emotions.